-Sperm vaccines to interrupt fertility have long been of interest (137) with a 1937 patent issued for vaccination with semen (138).
-Sperm express unique epitopes within the immunologically protected adluminal compartment of the seminiferous tubules at puberty, long after the definition of immune self-tolerance hence explaining their potential auto-immunogenicity.
-Sperm autoimmunity may contribute to subfertility after vasectomy reversal and in ~7% of infertile men without adverse effects on general health apart from focal orchitis.
-Experimental models for an effective sperm vaccine targeting surface-expressed antigens involved in fertilization have been reported.
-Yet practical application requires resolving problems of the millions of sperm ejaculated, representing a large antigenic load requiring virtually complete functional blockade, variability of individual immune responses, restricted access of antibodies into the seminiferous tubules and epididymis and the risks of autoimmune orchitis or immune-complex disease.
-Passive immunization may overcome the present limited predictability of active immunization with sperm antigens to reach quickly and maintain, as well as allowing for volitionally controllable offset, of effective immunocontraceptive titers (139).
-The smaller antigenic burden in the female reproductive tract requiring complete neutralization suggests that a sperm vaccine, using modern genetic engineering of sperm epitopes (140), may be better targeted for administration to women.
-However, the most suitable targets for contraceptive vaccines might be feral and wild animals (141, 142).
+Sperm vaccines to interrupt fertility have long been of interest (151) with a 1937 patent issued for vaccination with semen (152).
+Sperm express unique epitopes within the immunologically protected adluminal compartment of the seminiferous tubules at puberty, long after the definition of immune self-tolerance hence explaining their potential autoimmunogenicity.
+Sperm autoimmunity may contribute to subfertility after vasectomy reversal and in ~7% of infertile otherwise healthy men (other than orchitis).
+Experimental models for an effective multivalent chimeric protein sperm vaccine targeting surface-expressed antigens involved in fertilization have been reported (153) but remain untested in men.
+Practical application of this method requires resolving problems of the millions of sperm ejaculated, representing a large antigenic load requiring virtually complete functional blockade, variability of individual immune responses, restricted access of antibodies into the seminiferous tubules and epididymis and the risks of autoimmune orchitis or immunecomplex disease.
+Passive immunization may overcome the present limited predictability of active immunization with sperm antigens to reach quickly and maintain, as well as allowing for volitionally controllable offset, of effective immunocontraceptive titers (154).
+The smaller antigenic burden in the female reproductive tract requiring complete neutralization suggests that a sperm vaccine, using modern genetic engineering of sperm epitopes (155), may be better targeted for administration to women.
+However, the most suitable targets for contraceptive vaccines might be feral and wild animals (156, 157).